thisisharrison/quiz-app/README.md

 - `{"student": 1, "quiz": 1, "question": 1}, {unique: true}`: There should only
-  be one submission by a student per question and per quiz.This allows quick read and write to submitted answer for Student and Teacher.
+  be one submission by a student per question and per quiz.This allows quick read and write to submitted answers for Student and Teacher.

 ## <a name="collection-relationship-diagram"></a>Collection Relationship Diagram